syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/resizing.md

 ## Defining items active size

-You can make use of the [ActiveSize](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_ActiveSize) read-only property to retrieve the size at which the item is currently being displayed.
+The [ActiveSize](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_ActiveSize) read-only property is used to set the size of the item which is displayed intially before it is being resized.

+> On resizing, the items size will be changed based on the available width of the tab content from the order of Large-> Medium-> Small and viceversa.